vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/_index.md

 *anuvāka* without separating the hymns.
-The commentator divides the *anuvākas* into hymns (from two to four in each *anuvāka*), which "hymns," however, are nothing more than mechanical decads of verses with an overplus or shortage in the last "decad" when the ​total is not a multiple of ten: thus, *anuvāka* 1 has three hymns, of 10 + 10 + 8 = 28 verses; 2 has two hymns, of 10 + 13 = 23 verses; 3 has three hymns, of 9
+The commentator divides the *anuvākas* into hymns (from two to four in each *anuvāka*), which "hymns," however, are nothing more than mechanical decads of verses with an overplus or shortage in the last "decad" when the total is not a multiple of ten: thus, *anuvāka* 1 has three hymns, of 10 + 10 + 8 = 28 verses; 2 has two hymns, of 10 + 13 = 23 verses; 3 has three hymns, of 9
 + 10 + 11 = 30 verses; 4 has three hymns, of 10 + 10 + 10 = 30 verses;